-condition the fleet landings and discards at age structure, and these files are stored in the 'age_data csv' folder.
-To update these requires the addition of new files for each year of assessment.
-The files can then be read in and combined using the 'format intercatch' function.
+Irish data supplied to ICES Intercatch is used to The ICES advice for 2020 and the guota shares for condition the fleet landings and discards at age Irish fleets were compiled in a separate input file structure, and these files are stored in the 'age\data\ 'tac\advice.xlsx' which requires updating.
+This is csv' folder.
+To update these requires the addition of automatically used to set the quota shares for Irish new files for each year of assessment.
+The files can fleets in the model, so would need changing in future then be read in and combined using the 'format\ if these fractions changed. intercatch' function.